chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 * `after`

-In both cases, the value MUST be JSON number indicating the number of seconds to wait before continuining.
+In both cases, the value MUST be JSON number indicating the number of seconds to wait before continuing.
 The `before` pause MUST be performed before the Action while the `after` MUST be performed afterwards.

 When a Action references another Action in the Experiment, the Action MUST